All Episodes

 And they were telling me, they told me that they are now self-employed business owners because of this program.

-That they were going and they didn't know each other back then.
+That they were going, and they didn't know each other back then.

-I don't think that maybe I didn't I didn't I didn't get that uh uh detail from them.
+Maybe I didn't get that detail from them.

-But uh I mean this it made my morning.
+But I mean, it made my morning.

 These people are telling me, and they're eminently successful.

-Plummer's got his own truck, he's got constant a lot of jobs, he's telling me some funny things about his customers.
+He's telling me some funny things about his customers.

 He's got one customer.